-In addition, a risk and compliance Quality Assurance ("QA") framework has been established by the respective Risk and Compliance Functions to perform testing over the design and operating effectiveness of controls identified by the risk owners.
+In addition, Quality Assurance ("QA") frameworks have been established by the respective Risk and Compliance Functions to perform testing over the design and operating effectiveness of controls identified by the risk owners.

 Where controls are deemed to be designed or operating ineffectively, action plans are developed to remediate the gap.